 The Husky is an intuitive dog and will learn well in an obedience class, as this environment is set up for learning.

-The Husky is an intuitive dog and will learn well in an obedience class, as this environment is set up for learning.
+The Husky is an intuitive dog and will learn well in an obedience classes, as this environment is set up for learning.
 When taking the lessons home, your dog may not obey you.
 Therefore, it’s important to start obedience training as a puppy and establish consistent boundaries at home.
 If you allow an exception just once, the Siberian Husky will take advantage of it and continue to push the issue.
 Patience and persistence will be your friend during training.
 Training will certainly be a challenge with this breed, but it cant be overcome with a loving, yet firm hand.

 When it comes to socialization, the Siberian Husky integrates well with other animals and humans when socialized properly and early on.
 Try to keep your Siberian Husky busy with activities to keep it happy.
 If your Husky gets bored, the pup might find ways to stimulate himself that you won’t appreciate, such as chewing on furniture or digging in the backyard.
 These dogs need plenty of attention, so bringing another furry companion into your home might go a long way to ensuring a healthy socialization process.
 Siberian Huskies thrive as part of a pack.

 Temperament / Behavior

 You’ll find the Siberian Husky to be a happy dog that will become easily attached to its family.
-Energetic, fun and playful, the Husky is sociable and can be quite laid back under the right circumstances.
+Energetic, fun and playful, the Husky is sociable and can even be quite laid back under the right circumstances.
 Even though this pooch is smart and amenable to training, the Siberian Husky has a mind of its own.
 They can get up to trouble if they are given enough attention.
 So make sure to keep an eye on your Husky, especially during their mischievous and impressional puppy years.